kiegroup/kogito-editors-java/kogito-editors-js/docs/new-component.md

 - **Components** - all elements an editor may be a marshaller, a dialog, a Boxed Expression editor, or even a FEEL editor.

 - **Loaders** - this is more specific.
-It teaches how each editor (DMN or BPMN) may load their components.
+It teaches how each editor (BPMN, DMN, or Scenario Simulation) may load their components.

 In this guide, we will create a **component** and add it to GWT in 5 steps.